jnozzi/cocoadev.com/SiteContent/General/HowToChangeAProjectsName.markdown

 ----

-I've had success with "Rename [[XCode]] Project" at http://www.blackbirdblog.it/programmazione/progetti/27 .
+I've had success with "Rename General/XCode Project" at http://www.blackbirdblog.it/programmazione/progetti/27 .
 Just make sure you run it on a back-up.
 It's a free utility.

 ----